opeyemiogungbe/kustomize-capstone/README.md

-# 🚀 Advanced Kubernetes Configuration Management with Kustomize
+# 🚀 Advanced Kubernetes Configuration Management using Kustomize with AWS and integrating CI\CD.

-This repository demonstrates a clean, environment-aware Kubernetes deployment using Kustomize overlays.

-It includes:
-- A single reusable base manifest for one application
-- ConfigMap and Secret generation via Kustomize
-- Environment overlays for `dev`, `staging`, and `prod`
-- Resource name isolation with prefixes
-- Environment-specific replica counts and labels

----
+Managing Kubernetes applications across multiple environments can become complex as configurations grow and infrastructure scales.
+Kustomize provides a powerful, template-free approach to customizing Kubernetes manifests, enabling teams to manage environment-specific configurations while maintaining a single source of truth.

+This project demonstrates advanced Kubernetes configuration management using Kustomize on AWS (EKS).
+It showcases how to organize base configurations and environment-specific overlays, implement configuration customization, manage deployments across development and production environments, and automate application delivery through GitHub Actions CI/CD pipelines.

+By leveraging Kubernetes, Kustomize, AWS EKS, and GitHub Actions, this project highlights modern DevOps practices for building scalable, maintainable, and repeatable cloud-native deployment workflows.

-## 📁 Repository structure
+## 📁 Project Structure

 ```
 .